 1. Vanguard Prime Money Market Fund (VMMXX).
 The income from this fund is taxed at both the federal level and the state level.

 There is also a Vanguard Federal Money Market Fund (VMFXX).
-For customers in California, Connecticut and New York, the Federal fund is also fully taxable at both the federal level and the state level, just like the Prime fund.
-For customers in other states, about 20-25% of the income from the Federal fund is taxed at the federal level but not at the state level; the other 75-80% of the income is fully taxable at both levels.
+About 70% of the income from the Federal fund is taxed at the federal level but not at the state level; the other 30% of the income is fully taxable at both levels.

-2. Vanguard Treasury Money Market Fund (VMPXX) and Vanguard Admiral Treasury Money Market Fund (VUSXX).
+2. Vanguard Treasury Money Market Fund (VUSXX).
 The income from these two funds are taxed at the federal level, but not taxed at the state level.
-The difference between the regular fund VMPXX and the Admiral fund VUSXX is that the Admiral fund is cheaper by 0.16% and it requires a $50,000 minimum investment versus $3,000 for the regular fund.
+This fund requires a $50,000 minimum investment versus $3,000 for the other funds.

-4. Vanguard state-specific Tax-Exempt Money Market Funds.
-There are five of these, for taxpayers in CA, NJ, NY, OH, and PA.
-If you are a New Jersey taxpayer and you buy the Vanguard NJ Tax-Exempt Money Market Fund, the fund’s yield is taxed neither at the federal level nor at the state level.
+4. Vanguard state-specific Municipal Money Market Funds.
+There are four of these, for taxpayers in California, New Jersey, New York, and Pennsylvania.
+If you are a New York taxpayer and you buy the Vanguard New York Municipal Money Market Fund, the fund’s yield is taxed neither at the federal level nor at the state level.
 These funds are sometimes referred to as “double tax free” funds.
 Income from private activity bonds in these funds is subject to the Alternative Minimum Tax (AMT).
-If you don’t live in these five states, then there’s no point in buying these.
-Consider instead the national tax exempt fund Vanguard Tax-Exempt Money Market Fund (VMSXX).
+If you don’t live in these four states, then there’s no point in buying these.
+Consider instead the national municipal fund Vanguard Municipal Money Market Fund (VMSXX).

 5. AMT Tax-Free Money Market Funds.
 If you pay AMT, a state specific tax exempt money market fund that doesn’t invest in private activity bonds may yield higher for you after tax.
 Income from these funds is exempt from AMT.
 Unfortunately Vanguard doesn’t offer this kind of funds.
 Fidelity and Schwab are the only places I know that have them.
 Fidelity has these funds for four states: CA, MA, NJ, and NY.
 The minimum initial purchase is $25,000, although you can drop down to $10,000 after the initial purchase.
 Schwab also has funds for the same four states, but Schwab’s funds are in general more expensive than Fidelity’s.